Gymnastics at the 1908 Summer Olympics – Men's artistic individual all-around: Competition format

 With the exception of rope climbing, each competitor had a maximum of 2 minutes in each event (with a one-point penalty for exceeding the limit).
 Horizontal bars were set at heights of 250 cm and 220 cm; parallel bars were set at heights of 160 cm and 148 cm; rings were adjustable in 10 cm increments from 180 cm to 250 cm.
 The rope, which was 5 cm in diameter, had a top mark at 720 cm and marks below that every 45 cm down to 180 cm.

 Other than for rope climbing, each gymnast performed one "voluntary" exercise on each apparatus, with a maximum score of 24 points from each of the 3 judges.
 Thus, there was a maximum of 72 points per exercise or 432 points from the six non-rope climbing exercises.
 Points were awarded for "(a) successful performance of exercise attempted; (b) difficulty and combination of movements; (c) style and sequence; (d) variety of movements."

 The rope climbing competition required gymnasts to climb hand-over-hand, with legs together and clear of the rope.
 Gymnasts had to climb in continuous motion; the judging ended when motion ceased to be continuous.
 The gymnast earned 1/2 point for every 18 inches climbed.

 Schedule

 Results

 The Official Report gives the places and scores of the first 19.
 A full list of results was printed in a French journal in August 1908, but was not discovered until March 2020.

+Additionally, there is one single discrepancy, in names, with respect to ranking, between the "Le Patronage" journal's coverage and the Official Olympic report.
+In the Official Olympic report, Joseph Castiglioni of France, among the 19 names listed, is listed last, in 19th place, with no mention of Guido Romano of Italy among those 19 names.
+In "Le Patronage"'s coverage, Joseph Castiglioni is listed as being in 20th place, immediately after Guido Romano, who is listed as being in 19th place.